LeaReXx/Bakan-shop/README.md

-# Getting Started with Create React App
+# Bakan Shop React Template
 This project was created with ReactJS

 #### You can see the preview of the project on this page